ironcore-dev/dpservice/docs/testing/automated_benchmark_test.md

 2. "expected_throughput" values need to adapted to the actual environment, as depending on the hardware capability, e.g., CPU speed and cabling specification, the maximum achievable throughput can be different.
 If these values are too high, tests will always fail.

 3. "pci_addr" in "vm" sections needs to match the VF and VM configuration on hypervisors.

+4. "machine_name" field is NOT expected to be changed.

 # Execution of test script